pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 #### Lock configuration

-Once we have an instance of a lock, we can configure the timeout (milliseconds) to retry the lock acquisition.
-The default value is 100 milliseconds.
-In the following example, we reset it to 200 milliseconds:
+Once we have an instance of a lock, we can configure the timeout (in milliseconds) to retry the lock acquisition via the configure() method.
+The default value is 100 (milliseconds), so, in the following example, we are overriding the default with a value of 200 (milliseconds):

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}